SjoerdKoop/vicon_control/README.md

 * The vicon software creates a client using the [Vicon datastream SDK](https://www.vicon.com/products/software/datastream-sdk) and generates an array of objects over the ROS topic "object_update".
 A replacement would only have to satisfy publishing the same data over the same topic.
 * The vision controller listens to the "object_update" topic and should generate a suitable reference from the detected objects.
 This reference should be an array of floats, sent over the ROS topic "reference_update".
 * The robot software creates a peer which listens to the "reference_update" topic and converts the message into and UDP message to be send.
-This peer also listens to the robot and visualizer sensor data.
+This peer also listens to the robot and visualizes sensor data.
 * The robot controller listens to the UDP reference message and should should control the plant accordingly.
 It also sends periodic data to the other end of the socket.

 This results in the cascaded control loop as shown below: